 * If this is the case, the masks might not be able to protect the wearers against viruses and bacteria

-* Even if masks that can filter out particles at MPPS, yet without the bacterial killing function there still remains cross infection risk as the trapped bacteria can survive on the mask fibers.
+* Even if masks can filter out particles at MPPS, yet without the bacterial killing function there still remains to cross-infection risk as the trapped bacteria can survive on the mask fibers.

 7. Is the NASK NIOSH / CE approved?

-* NASK has a N95 filtering facepiece respirator (TC-84A-776) certified by NIOSH, US and is the first NIOSH approved nanofiber N95 mask
+* NASK has an N95 filtering facepiece respirator (TC-84A-776) certified by NIOSH, US, and is the first NIOSH approved nanofiber N95 respirator

-* NASK another FFP2 Bactericidal Surgical Respirator is the first CE certified Nanofiber respirator approved by BSI (CE2797) – Category III Respirator (achieved Level FFP2 NR)
+* NASK another Pro CE FFP2_Bactericidal Surgical Respirator is the first CE certified Nanofiber respirator approved by BSI (CE2797) & UKCA (CE0086) – Category III Respirator (achieved Level FFP2 NR)

 8. What is the difference between NIOSH & CE regarding personal protective equipment (PPE) standard / requirements?